Losing a Loved One is Never Easy…

 Center for Hospice Care offers a variety of grief and bereavement services to help you through this difficult process.

-Grief is a natural response to experiencing the death of someone we hold dear and you don’t have to go through this alone.
+Grief is a natural response to experiencing the death of someone we hold dear.
+You don’t have to go through this alone.
 We have licensed counselors and trained volunteers who provide services to help you cope with the many grief reactions you can experience.

 Our grief and bereavement programs are available at no charge to anyone in the agency’s service area.
 We offer individual, family, and group counseling for children, teens and adults as well as additional grief programs.
 Please click the links below to learn more or call the Life Transition Center at 574-255-1064 for more information.

 For more information about our bereavement services, drop by our Life Transition Center at Mishawaka.
-You may also call us at (574) 255-1064.
+You may also call us at (574) 255-1064 or email us at: firstname.lastname@example.org.

 Why choose Center for Hospice Care for Grief Support?